srctaha/recipes-for-data-analysis/1-general.md

 ### Write down your own recipes, share them, collect feedback, and reflect
 This exercise, which should in fact be carried out by almost all members of the society, has the following benefits:
-* establishes transparency in your work
+* establishes transparency in your work (a necessary step to earn trust)
-* prevents you from forgetting hard-learned lessons
+* prevents you from forgetting hard-learned lessons (a necessary step to maintain long term efficiency)
-* provides others with an opportunity to learn from your practices
+* provides others with an opportunity to learn from your practices (a necessary step to give back to community)

-### Not only write to explain, but also write to explore
+### Not only write to explain, but also write to _explore_
 Do not wait to document until you clarify your problem and have something to show for others.

 Use writing as a learning tool.
 Why?
 Because writing:
-* Forces us to be clear
+* forces us to be clear in our thinking
-* Crystallizes what we do not understand
+* crystallizes what we do not understand
-* Opens the way to dialogue with others
+* opens the way to dialogue with others

 ### Embrace README driven analysis
-If we start documentation right from the beginning and attempt to **record everything in an unstructured format**, we probably end up with a large number of documents, which would make it difficult to digest the content and would even cause the analysis to loose its way during the _recording_ process.
+If we start documentation right from the beginning and attempt to **record everything in an unstructured format**, we probably end up with a large set of documents, which would make it difficult to digest the content and would even cause the analysis to loose its way during the _recording_ process.

 Solution? — README files.